immauss/tak-utils/kube/README.md

 - Using docker compose, you can put the configs in the appropirate local directory.

 # ToDos:
+[ ] - use password from env to replace value in CoreConfig.xml for DB password so it can stored as a secret.
-x - sidecar to load the configs in the storage. x- how to get CoreConfig consistent and into container x - update Coreconfig to point to actual database x - get it to actually run
+[ ] - sidecar to load the configs in the storage.
+[ ] - Build from scratch instead of using image from ironbank x- how to get CoreConfig consistent and into container x - update Coreconfig to point to actual database x - get it to actually run